Existence of Bulk Vortices in Superconductors with Strong Magnetic Fields: Two scale vortex construction

 Let us decompose the square $K_R=(-R/2,R/2)^2$ into $N$ congruent squares $(Q_j)_{0 \leq j \leq N}$, such that $Q_j$ is congruent to $K_1=(-\sqrt{2\pi}/2,\sqrt{2\pi}/2)^2$.
 We then define

 Let $C^*>\pi$ be a constant.
 We will make a definite choice of $C^*$ later on.

 We now divide the squares $ (Q_j)_{j} $ into two groups, which we name {\it good} and {\it bad} squares depending whether a suitable upper bound on the energy holds or not.
+This kind of division is reminiscent of arguments used in vortex analysis for Bose–Einstein condensates and GL theory \cite{1,6}.
 More precisely, $Q_j$ is a {\it good} square if

 while it is said to be {\it bad } otherwise.
 Let $N_{\mathrm{good}}$ be the number of good squares; consequently, $N_{\mathrm{bad}}:=N-N_{\mathrm{good}}$ is the number of bad squares.

 We can find a rough lower bound on $N_{\mathrm{good}}$ as follows: Given a constant